Algebraic K-Theory of infinity-Operads: Introduction

 In this sense our $K$-theory generalizes the algebraic $K$-theory of rings (resp. symmetric monoidal categories) and therefore deserves to be called $K$-theory.
-Moreover it is shown in \cite{Heuts1} that not only ordinary symmetric monoidal categories can be seen as dendroidal sets, but also symmetric monoidal $\infty$-categories, i.e. $E_\infty$-algebras in the category of $\infty$-categories (modeled by the Joyal model structure on simplicial sets).
+Moreover, it is shown in \cite{Heuts1} that not only ordinary symmetric monoidal categories can be seen as dendroidal sets, but also symmetric monoidal $\infty$-categories, i.e. $E_\infty$-algebras in the $\infty$-category of $\infty$-categories (modeled by the Joyal model structure on simplicial sets).
 In this sense the $K$-theory of dendroidal sets contains as a special case the $K$-theory of symmetric monoidal $\infty$-categories. \\

-{\bf Acknowledgements.} The author would like to thank Matija Ba\v{s}i\'{c}, David Gepner, Gijs Heuts and Ieke Moerdijk for helpful discussions and Matija Ba\v{s}i\'{c} and Peter Arndt for comments on the draft.
+{\bf Acknowledgements.} The author would like to thank Matija Ba\v{s}i\'{c}, David Gepner, Gijs Heuts and Ieke Moerdijk for helpful discussions and Peter Arndt, Matija Ba\v{s}i\'{c} and David Gepner for comments on the draft.